OmarJItani/Path-Planning-Algorithms/README.md

 ## What is in this repositroy?

-In this repository, I present my implementation to various commonly known path planning algorithms.
+In this repository, I present my implementation to various path planning algorithms in both Python and C++.

 The repository currently present the following algorithms: